sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_panchamakhaNDam.md

 ## Briddha-da'ra'dya lauham

- One part, each, of briddha-da' ra, roots of trivrit, danti, gajapippali, tuber of ma'na, trikatu, triphala', and trimada (i.e., roots of chitraka, mnsta', and [biranga](# " *Some physicians suggest “trijata” (i.e., guratwak, els ,  and tejpatra) in place of ")),and eight parts of iron are to be mixed together.
+ One part, each, of briddha-da' ra, roots of trivrit, danti, gajapippali, tuber of ma'na, trikatu, triphala', and trimada (i.e., roots of chitraka, mnsta', and biranga[^27] in place of ")),and eight parts of iron are to be mixed together.
 This medicine cures rheumatism and other diseases.

+[^27]: " *Some physicians suggest “trijata” (i.e., guratwak, els ,  and tejpatra

 **अपर्णरञ्जन रसः ।**